lightdash/lightdash/docs/docs/references/joins.md

               type: count_distinct
 ```

-When you open lightdash, your joined models' dimensions and metrics will appear below the ones in your selected model.
+When you open Lightdash, your joined models' dimensions and metrics will appear below the ones in your selected model.

 ![screenshot-joined-table](assets/screenshot-joined-table.png)